ktoso/rx-wiki/Conditional-and-Boolean-Operators.md

 ***

 ## takeUntil( )
-#### emits the items from the source Observable until another Observable emits an item
+#### emits the items from the source Observable until another Observable emits an item or issues a notification
 [[images/rx-operators/takeUntil.png]]

+Note that the second Observable can cause `takeUntil` to quit emitting items either by emitting an item or by issuing an Error or Completed notification.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#takeUntil(rx.Observable)">`takeUntil(other)`</a>